MURDERGUTS/MURDERGUTS/README.md

 c+h or int is always welcome.

 im friendly, mainly friendly.
-so feel free to talk to me.
+so feel free to talk to me. (would appreciate it greatly! im really bored on PT and im trying my best to socialize.)

 ask me any questions regarding more info.